-It is now coming up to 3 years since a public meeting was held on 1st July 2015 to form the Charnwood Community Management Association.
+It is now over 5 years since a public meeting was held on 1st July 2015 to form the Charnwood Community Management Association.
 The meeting was successful and we now have a committee of which Bernard Eddleston is the Chairman.
 We also have a Secretary, Treasurer and four other committee members.
 It is now also registered as a Charity by the Charities Commission.
-We have just held our third AGM and disappointingly we can report a total lack of movement from North Herts District Council (although they have just settled with HCC who actually owns the building!)
+After a long and frustrating wait we are at last beginning to talk constructively with North Herts District Council.

 We have also been joined by Mrs Ann Moss Adams, as patron.
 She is a descendant of the original donors of the house to the community.

 The aims of the association are to acquire and maintain the building for community use, providing a community hub for Hitchin residents with an emphasis on supporting those groups with an educational focus.
 The Council has already demolished Bancroft Hall and there is now a lack of Community facilities in the centre of the town.
 Whilst the refurbished Town Hall will provide some facilities this will be mainly for larger groups, functions and events and we do not see the use of Charnwood for Community purposes detracting from the Town Hall but rather complementing it.

 Unfortunately the Museum saga has resulted in NHDC refusing to declare Charnwood “surplus to requirements”, and it is still being used as a storeroom for the museum’s artefacts.
 And the building continues to deteriorate due to lack of maintenance.